 - Connect and unlock your device.

-- If asked, allow the manager on your device.
+- If asked, allow My Ledger to access your device.

 - Find OpenPGP in the app catalog.

 - Click the Install button of the app.

 - Get GnuPG to manage your keys.

 - Check the developer documentation on GitHub to learn how to set up and use OpenPGP.

 - Open the SSH/PGP app on your Ledger device.